ID |

 Upon successful completion of this course, students will be able to:

-- Demonstrate an understanding of the global marketing environment and discuss issues related to approaching global markets.
+• Demonstrate an understanding of the various global marketing environments.

-- Evaluate the key elements of the global marketing mix.
+• Evaluate the key elements of the four Ps of global marketing.

 Value Marketing focuses on essential marketing concepts including creating, planning, strategies, research, consumer behavior, target marketing and evaluation.
 The role of marketing in the organization and the role of marketing in society are also explored with an emphasis on helping students learn how to develop responsive and effective marketing strategies that meet customer needs.